 For a given word, we consider a trained model of a classifier significant in performance only if its accuracy is at least five percentage points better than the accuracy of the majority classifier for that word.
 Given a best classifier for some word, we consider any other significant classifier within three percentage points accuracy of the top classifier to be among the best classifiers.
-For example if the best classifier for the word adjustment yields 75 percent accuracy, then any other classifier having accuracy in the range of 72 to 75 percent will also be counted as a top classifier for adjustment.
+For example if the best classifier for the word adjustment yields 75 percent accuracy, then any other classifier having accuracy between 72 to 75 percent will also be counted as a top classifier for adjustment.
+This is intended to account for the improvements that may seen in the various classifiers by tuning their parameters.
+We plan to refine this threshold based on our future work.